Martchus/cpp-utilities/README.md

 [PKGBUILDs](https://github.com/Martchus/PKGBUILDs#static-gnulinux-libraries) for details about it).

 ##### Remarks about building for Android
-Note that this might not be necassary; one can usually develop and test most parts of the mobile UI of e.g.
+Note that this might not be necessary; one can usually develop and test most parts of the mobile UI of e.g.
 Syncthing Tray natively on the development host thanks to the cross-platform nature of Qt.

 I recommended building for Android under Arch Linux (or an Arch Linux container, see last paragraphs of this